Outgoing Erasmus+ study

-- have your Certificate of Attendance from the foreign university to UniGe International Mobility Service (email@example.com) or, when you are back, bring the master copy to the UniGe International Mobility Service in Piazza della Nunziata 6 - 2 floor
+- have your Certificate of Attendance (in the Important documents section of this page) from the foreign university and send it to UniGe International Mobility Service or, when you are back, bring the master copy to the UniGe International Mobility Service in Piazza della Nunziata 6 - 2nd floor

 Note on the ToR